What is an SEM Campaign?

 Why?
 Because SEO has become a huge discipline all by itself.
 It can arguably stand alone next to social media marketing and other digital marketing methods.

-Yes SEO can influence SEM, but they’re in two totally different ballparks.
+Yes, SEO can influence SEM, but they’re in two totally different ballparks.

 Thankfully, the industry has largely moved on from the old all-encompassing definition of search engine marketing.

-So What Is Search Engine Marketing Exactly?
+So What Is Search Engine Marketing?

-“The process of gaining website traffic by purchasing ads on search engines.”
+SEM or search engine marketing itself can be defined as “the process of gaining website traffic by purchasing ads on search engines.”

-Digital marketing is always changing.
+But digital marketing is always changing.
 Change is the only constant – and a lot has changed with SEO and paid search in recent years.

 Again, you don’t need to learn the ins and outs of SEO to run a successful SEM campaign.